McMaster-Rocketry-Team/Rust_Monorepo/rocket-cli/README.md

 Multi functional command line tool to work with the rocket

-Install it system wide using `cargo install --path .`
+Install it system wide using `cargo install --profile rocket-cli --path . --locked`